chippyash/Builder-Pattern/README.md

 Solve the problem once!
 The requirement was to have a builder pattern implementation that can:

-* be used to build test data sets
+* be used to build test data sets or other items
-* be used to control mock servers with the data sets
 * allow test scripts to modify builder behaviour via the directors

 ## How